victorliu5296/math-notes/source/content/posts/Geometric Origins of the Inner Product/index.md

 title: 'Geometric Origins of the Inner Product'
 date: 2024-09-24T21:00:08-04:00
 math: katex
-description: "A short note on the name for the inner and outer products with a geometric origin."
+summary: "A short note on the name for the inner and outer products with a geometric origin."
 categories:
   -
 tags: